 This tutorial will guide you through the steps required to access the files and folders on your Mac, from Windows.

-Accessing the files on your Mac from a Windows PC is quite a bit easier than you might imagine once you know the process.
+Accessing the files on your Mac from a Windows PC is quite a bit easier than you might have imagined, once you know the process.
 For this guide we’re going to assume both of the computers are on the same network.

 - First you’ll need to enable File Sharing in macOS.
 Click the Apple button in the Menu Bar, and select System Preferences… from the drop-down list.
 Click the Sharing icon.